AaronFeng753/Better-R1/README.md

 # Better-R1
-A open webui function for better local R1 experience
+An open webui function for better local R1 experience

 ---